mderriey/mderriey.github.io/_posts/2017-09-04-async-lifetime-with-xunit.md

 The first one, the _test level_, is also the most fine-grained one as it lets you run code before and after every test in a class.
 I tend to use this lifecycle event when I need a clean state for every test.
-In this case, I would create a new instance of the <abbr title="System Under Test">SUT</abbr>..
+In this case, I would create a new instance of the <abbr title="System Under Test">SUT</abbr>.

 The second level is the _class_ or _fixture level_.
 Like its name implies, this gives you a chance to execute operations before the first and after the last test of a specific test class.
-This is useful when you have all the tests of a single test class to share some common state.
+This is useful when you want to have all the tests of a single test class to share some common state.
 While I don't use it as often as the two others, a good use case for this one would be when I test a class that doesn't hold any state, so creating new instances for each test wouldn't add any value.

 The last one, I'll call the _suite level_; this one allows you to run some code before the first test and after the last test of the whole suite.